 Addictions are affected by a portion of the brain referred to as the Mesolimbic Dopamine System.
 This system is not part of the conscious portion of the brain.
 So, it is quite difficult for an addict to discern how to stop their addiction.
 Whether or not the addict stoked the fire of the addiction in the first place is irrelevant to their option to stop it.
 Once the addiction is started, it takes more than the addict alone to stop it.

 Lasting and caring help for an addict in Lake Worth, Florida is only a phone call away.
 Phone us at (855) 934-4673 and talk to our Intake Coordinator.
-He will honestly tell you if Adult & Teen Challenge is the best choice for your loved one.
-Adult & Teen Challenge centers are easily reachable from Lake Worth, Florida, and any city in the country.
+He will honestly tell you if our residential program is the best choice for your loved one.
+These recovery centers are easily reachable from Lake Worth, Florida, and any city in the country.

-More about Adult & Teen Challenge alcoholism or drug addiction treatment centers in Lake Worth, Florida:
+More about the most affordable alcoholism or drug addiction treatment centers in Lake Worth, Florida:

 Lake Worth is a city in Palm Beach County, Florida, which takes its name from the body of water along its eastern border, originally called “Lake Worth”, and now generally known as the Lake Worth Lagoon.
 The lake itself was named for General William J. Worth, who led U.S. forces during the last part of the Second Seminole War.
 As of 2006, the population estimated by the U.S. Census Bureau was 36,342.
 The city is part of the South Florida metropolitan area, which is home to 5,463,857 people.

-Excerpt about Adult & Teen Challenge rehabs and addiction treatment centers in Lake Worth, FL used with permission from Wikipedia.
+Excerpt about Christian rehabs and addiction treatment centers in Lake Worth, FL used with permission from Wikipedia.